Complemented subspaces of Banach lattices: Complementation in Banach lattices with extra properties

 \begin{prop} Let $E$ be a Banach space which does not contain isomorphic copies of $c_0$ (respectively, $E$ does not contain $(\ell_\infty^n)_{n=1}^\infty$ uniformly) and is a complemented subspace of a Banach lattice $X$.
 Then, there is a Banach lattice $Y$ which does not contain isomorphic copies of $c_0$ (resp., $(\ell_\infty^n)_{n=1}^\infty$ uniformly) and contains $E$ as a complemented subspace. \end{prop}

+The following is also well-known.
+We include a proof for the convenience of the reader.

-\begin{prop} If $E$ is a reflexive Banach space which is complemented in a Banach lattice $X$, then $E$ is a complemented subspace of some reflexive Banach lattice. \end{prop} \begin{proof} First, note that $E$ cannot contain isomorphic copies of $c_0$ since it is reflexive.
-Therefore, by Proposition \ref{prop:not-containing-c0}, we may assume that $X$ does not contain an isomorphic copy of $c_0$.
-Let $P:X\to X$ be a projection whose range is $E$.
+\begin{prop} If $E$ is a reflexive Banach space which is complemented in a Banach lattice $X$, then $E$ is a complemented subspace of some reflexive Banach lattice. \end{prop} \begin{proof} Let $P:X\to X$ be a projection onto $E$.
 It should be noted that $P$ is a weakly compact operator since its range $P(X)=E$ is a reflexive Banach space.
-As a consequence of \cite[Corollary 2.3]{AB84}, we know that $P$ factors through a reflexive Banach lattice $Y$.
+As a consequence of \cite[Corollary 2.7]{AB84}, we know that $P^2=P$ factors through a reflexive Banach lattice $Y$.
 That is, there exist operators $T:X\to Y$ and $S:Y\to X$ such that $P=ST$.
 Now, define $Q:=TPS$, which is an operator on $Y$.
 Observe that $\left.T\right|_E$ is an isomorphism into its image and $Q$ is a projection on $Y$ (this can be deduced straightforwardly from the identity $P=ST$) with range $T(E)$.
 To check the last fact, note that for every $x\in E=P(X)$ we have

 \end{proof}